Suicide attack: Al-Qaeda begin using suicide in the 1990s

-both killed themselves during the attack.

-The attack inspired numerous copycats, many of which were also suicidal attacks or suicide bombings.

-21st Century
+Start of the 21st Century

 In early 2000, analyst Yoram Schweitzer saw a pause in bombing campaigns and argued that "most of the groups that were involved in suicide terrorism either stopped using it or eventually reduced it significantly".

 Narrowing definition of suicide attack

 The number of attacks using suicide tactics grew from an average of fewer than five per year during the 1980s to 81 suicide attacks in 2001 and 460 in 2005.
 By 2005, the tactic had spread to dozens of countries.

 The absolute number increased despite a narrowing of the definition of suicide attacks.

 The United States government defined "modern" suicide bombing has been defined as "involving explosives deliberately carried to the target either on the person or in a civilian vehicle and delivered by surprise".

 Noah Feldman's definition excludes attacks, such as the Lod Airport massacre (see above), where "the perpetrator's ensured death" was not "a precondition for the success of his mission" (despite the Lod Airport attack being overtly planned as a suicide attack, and often referred to as such, as well as the surviving attacker wanting the death penalty for himself).